eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 * I received so so much help and support throughout this grad application cycle and just want to give back.

 Speaking of support, a list of direct help I received for my SoP:
 * I was privileged to be assisted by the [MIT GAAP](https://www.thrive-eecs.mit.edu/gaap) and [Berkeley EAAA program](https://twitter.com/ermgrant/status/1316111464273502211?s=20).
 A huge thank you to my MIT GAAP mentor, [Xuan](https://twitter.com/xuanalogue), who chatted with me bi-weekly since October 2020, provided extremely valuable feedback on my SoP, and helped me navigate through the applying process.
-It still feels surreal that I will actually see her in person at MIT this fall.
+It still feels surreal that I will actually meet her in person at MIT this fall.
 * Many thanks to my labmates and my research parent, Dr. [Rachel Pottinger](https://www.cs.ubc.ca/~rap/), who offered both helpful comments and emotional support.
 * I happened to take [COMM 395 Business Communication](https://mybcom.sauder.ubc.ca/courses-money-enrolment/courses/comm-395) with [Elizabeth Bowker](https://www.sauder.ubc.ca/people/elizabeth-bowker) that term (to fulfill my undergraduate degree requirement at UBC).
 I found some materials covered for presentations transferable to writing, and a big thank you to her for the additional support.
 * I was also privileged to get help from the [Writing Centre](https://ubcca.mywconline.com/index.php?logout=YES) and [Student Service Centre](https://students.ubc.ca/) at my undergraduate university.
-* Just to reiterate, the examples by the [MIT EECS Communication Lab](https://mitcommlab.mit.edu/eecs/commkit/cvresume/) are helpful.
+* Just to reiterate, the examples by the [MIT EECS Communication Lab](https://mitcommlab.mit.edu/eecs/commkit/cvresume/) are particularly helpful.
 Many other schools/programs (e.g., [CMU](https://www.cmu.edu/student-success/other-resources/handouts/comm-supp-pdfs/grad-app-sop.pdf)) provide such examples too.
 * I was also influenced by these YouTube channels: [Lillian - AlphaGenesis](https://www.youtube.com/channel/UCBfyfPZR0Cc5b-nl5vO4fbw), [Casey Fiesler](https://www.youtube.com/channel/UCBAjxQbVXFxj6pylf7jgZPA), [The Kath Path](https://www.youtube.com/channel/UCDyOQFc-pAuIEjICmoq3VLw), [Andy Stapleton](https://www.youtube.com/channel/UCFqXmQ56-Gp1rIKa-GoAJvQ).

 So the first takeaway is clear: **Be resourceful.** Ask around.
 Keep an eye out for opportunities and resources, which shouldn’t take up much energy.
 Just have that running in the background.